dimas/proxybricks/README.md

 Similarly, if you make a request to `http://localhost:8080/rest/auth/1/session`, the proxying handler will invoke `https://jira.domain.com/rest/auth/1/session` keeping the `/rest` part.

 ## Modifying proxied request/response
-Sometimes (or should I say often?) you will find yourself in a need to patch request or response headers.
+Sometimes (often really) you will find yourself in a need to patch request or response headers.
-To do that, you need to subclass ProxyingRequestHandler and override `modify_request` and/or `modify_response` methods.
+To do that, you need to subclass `ProxyingRequestHandler` and override `modify_request` and/or `modify_response` methods.

 ```ruby
 class TestRequestHandler < ProxyingRequestHandler